 My argument to go against this perception, has been tough to back-up.
 Luckily, Broadly, has done as its name suggests, and gone wider than the standard conversation.
 Professor Sandra Faulkner, spoke to the Vice publication, discussing how people tend to follow along with the cliché script, that male and female friendships, are not truly possible.

 She spoke of how society and pop culture, encourages women to believe they need a romantic relationship.
 It’s above all, one of the most crucial relationships in life.
-Therefore, any man a woman knows who shares qualities they like, is potential.
+Therefore, any man a woman knows who possess qualities they like, is potential.
 Because why be ‘just friends’, when you can have your ‘other half’?
 Someone who puts you first and loves you in equal measure.

 Male friendships can change a female’s perspective of a man

 If you’ve ever been hurt by a villain portraying a gentleman, you will understand the need for good, male models, who routinely remind you that men really are not all the same.
-As this Huffington Post piece suggests, having good male friends, can help you attract a good one to date.
+As this Huffington Post piece suggests, having good male friends, can help you attract a good man to date.

 My romantic history alone is not the best.
 Having a male friend who is different from the opinions I’ve built up, has forced me to stay open-minded, and not let my past heartache, affect me seeking a new partner.